rurban/gsl/doc/specfunc-legendre.rst

 :math:`d^2 P_l^m(\cos{\theta})/d\theta^2`.
-While there is a simple scaling relationship between the two forms, the derivatives involving :math:`\theta` are heavily used in spherical harmonic expansions and so these routines are also provided.
+While there is a simple scaling relationship between the two forms, the derivatives involving :math:`\theta` are heavily used in spherical harmonic expansions, and also do not suffer from singularities at the poles, :math:`x = \pm 1`, and so these routines are also provided.

 In the functions below, a parameter of type :type:`gsl_sf_legendre_t` specifies the type of normalization to use.
 The possible values are